Impact of lensing bias on the cosmological dispersion measure: Ensemble average of the DM

 In summary, the ensemble average of the DM is written as

 with

 where $P_{\rm me}$ is the cross-power spectrum of matter and free electrons (defined in Eq.~(\ref{eq:cross_pk})); therefore, $\Delta {\rm DM}$ originates from the cross-correlation between these two fields.
+The distributions of matter and free electrons determine $\bm{x}$ and $\nabla_{\bm{x}} n_{\rm e}$, respectively, in Eq.~(\ref{eq:expand_DM}).
+Our result (\ref{eq:ensemble_DM}) is consistent with the previous one for the average convergence, $\langle \kappa \rangle = -2 \langle \kappa^2 \rangle$, when $\kappa$ is used instead of the DM (see also Appendix \ref{sec:appendix1}).
 According to Eq.~(\ref{eq:dDM}), the density fluctuations approximately halfway to the source (i.e., $r(z) \approx r_{\rm s}/2$) contribute the most to $\Delta {\rm DM}$.